varnish/Varnish-Book/varnish_book.rst

    2) Banning

      - Use the built-in function ``ban(expression)``
-     - Invalidates objects in cache that match the regular expression
+     - Invalidates objects in cache that match the regular-expression
      - Does not necessarily free up memory at once
      - Also accessible from the management interface